Conanbranch/ai4code-transformer-baseline/README.md

 - Add Stochastic Weight Averaging (SWA) - Complicated, Final Step Only If Necessary - Some chatter that it doens't help anyway, don't bother unless really need a small boost

 ## To Do (Experiments)
-- Use all code cells, where number of tokens is based on number of code cells.
-More code cells less tokens per code cell
 - Try reducing acumulator steps as well
 - Different pooling strategies https://www.kaggle.com/code/conanbranch/utilizing-transformer-representations-efficiently/edit
 - Think about adding layer-wise rate decay https://towardsdatascience.com/advanced-techniques-for-fine-tuning-transformers-82e4e61e16e
-- Might be able to include comments in with the code for the context, even if not in the correct order.
-Maybe.

 ## To Try (Input Preprocessing)